pswegr/front-end-take-home/design-docs/MessageBar.md

 ## Overview
-Message bars are nonmodal semantic dialogs that can be displayed at the top of the page or contextually within a task flow.
+Message bars are nonmodal semantic dialogs that can be displayed only within a page flow

 ![Main.png](mockups/Main.png)